-Section 2 (System Calls) describes the services provided by the UNIX system kernel, including the C language interface.
+Section 2 (System Calls) describes the access to the services provided by the UNIX system kernel, including the C language interface.

-Section 3 (Subroutines) describes available subroutines.
+Section 3 (Subroutines) describes the available subroutines.
 Their binary versions reside in various system libraries in the directories /lib and /usr/lib.
 See intro(3) for descriptions of these libraries and the files in which they are stored.